jvta/AzureVM/README.md

     * Complex DSC
     * Generic DSC

+**Pre-requisites**
-The template assumes a pre-existing VNet awaits your VM deployment, and a boot diagnostics storage account to reference.
+* It is assumed a pre-existing VNet and subnet await your VM deployment
+* A boot diagnostics storage account to reference

+**NOTE:** All disks configured by the template will be Managed Disks only - no support for Unmanaged disks in Storage Accounts.

 All you will need to get started is to review the sample parameter file and provide your own relevant inputs.
 It is recommended to reference Key Vault secrets for all protected settings like passwords, storage account keys or SAS tokens if using the DSC extension options.